intel/confidential-computing-zoo/cczoo/penetration_testing/README.md

 ## Introduction

-This penetration testing aims to show how SGX protects the runtime confidentiality of applications while face privileged malware memory attacks.
+This penetration testing aims to show how SGX protects the runtime confidentiality of applications while facing privileged malware memory attacks.

-Usually a complete penetration test is divided into two stages, namely unauthorized access and data theft.
+CCZoo penetration tests case include two parts: unauthorized access and data theft.

-The first stage is to gain server privileges through unauthorized access, such as implanting privileged backdoors and obtaining privileged shells.
+unauthorized access is to gain server privileges through unauthorized access, such as implanting privileged backdoors and obtaining privileged shells.

-In the second stage, in order to verify the memory confidentiality of SGX runtime, memory attacks will be performed on high-value data applications through privileged applications or shells to steal their runtime memory data.
+Data theft is to verify the memory confidentiality of SGX runtime, memory attacks will be performed on high-value data applications through privileged applications or shells to steal their runtime memory data.

-## Two-stage overview
+## Tests overview

 1. Unauthorized Access:
     - Redis